jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 They used Exchange PowerShell to obtain persistent access to targeted mail items of interest by modifying folder permissions for a mailbox.
-The operators also configured users application impersonation roles to gain access to any item in a folder or to perform additional actions while authenticating as a different user.
+The operators also configured users’ application impersonation roles to gain access to any item in a folder or to perform additional actions while authenticating as a different user.